dygufa/daiub/README.md

 ### Disclaimer

-This project is a experiment to facilitate my Go learning process.
+This project is a experiment to facilitate my learning process with `Go`.
 With that in mind, this repo doesn't necessarily follow all the best practices (yet).